 The author is awarded £200 and free membership of the BSSH for one year, and invited to publish the paper on the BSSH website.

 Submission: Chairs of Examination Boards must recommend the essays for the prize.
-Sport in History is unable to accept submissions directly from students.

 Style: Different universities will have different requirements for undergraduate dissertations.
 We do not require a particular referencing convention or presentation style, but would expect each submission to be internally consistent.